 The SEVIS transfer process does both of the following:

 Once the DSO at the transfer-out school releases the record to the transfer-in school, the DSO at the transfer-in school can enter information into the Draft Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status."
 If the record was in Active status at the transfer-out school, the DSO at the transfer-in school can create an Initial record from the Draft record.
 The DSO may print a Form I-20 at this time.
-The DSO must register the student and create an Active record within 30 days of the program start date.
+The DSO must register the student and set the record into Active status within 30 days of the program start date.

 A DSO at a SEVP-certified school must transfer the SEVIS records for any F-1 student accepted at another SEVP-certified school.
 SEVIS records are government property.
 A DSO may not refuse to transfer records for a student accepted by another SEVP-certified school for any reason; including financial or business reasons.
 Please note the SEVIS transfer process is a transfer of SEVIS records only.
 It does not obligate the school to transfer its own academic records.
 That is a matter of school policy.

-Initial admission – The first admission to the United States by an F-1 student using a given SEVIS ID number
+Initial admission – The first admission to the United States by an F-1 student using a given Student and Exchange Visitor Information System ID number.

-Transfer – The electronic transfer of a student’s SEVIS record from one SEVP-certified school to another
+Transfer – The release of a student’s record in Student and Exchange Visitor Information System from one SEVP-certified school to another.

 The student must maintain F-1 status at your school by pursuing a full course of study or be engaged in post-completion optional practical training (OPT) until the transfer release date.